 Saute the onion, garlic, herbs and olive oil in a large saucepan until fragrant.
 If you're oil-free, I'd recommend cooking them in vegetable stock or water.

-Next, add your coarsley chopped mushrooms and nuts.
+Next, add your coarsely chopped mushrooms and nuts.
 Initially, all the water will leak from the mushrooms.
-Eventually it'll evaporate leaving you with a mince-like mixture.
+Eventually, it'll evaporate leaving you with a mince-like mixture.
 It's not pretty (just like regular mince haha) but it'll get better!